-This course is designed to help students understand the philosophy which guides the Montessori Method.
+This course will focus on helping students understand the philosophy which guides the Montessori Method.
 A historical and comparative perspective of leading Early Childhood theorists will allow for a deep understanding of how Maria Montessori formulated her philosophy and classroom materials.
+(3 credits)

 - ENG 101: English Composition 1

 - ENG 102: English Composition 2

 Students who successfully complete this course will be able to:

 - Become familiar with the life and work of Maria Montessori within the historical context of her time.

 - Correlate Montessori’s philosophy with other theorists in the field of Early Childhood Education.

 - Demonstrate a clear understanding of the Montessori Philosophy and related concepts such as absorbent mind, sensitive periods, independence, freedom within limits, prepared environment, normalization, respect, etc.